eduardlio/learn-js-through-web/readme.md

 Do we?

-Bees have 100 percent employment, but we do jobs like taking the crud out.
+BEES have 100 percent employment, but we do jobs like taking the crud out.